First off, big apols.

 That’s why I’ve decided to bring back the blog post circa 2012 every now and again.
 The blog post, like this, that doesn’t have a specific purpose – other than to show you my new aviator jacket and have a quick ramble about how much I love it.

-Because I miss it.
-Because this is how blogging started.
-And because you should never forget the roots of something you love.
+Why I hear you ask?
+Well, because I miss it, because this is how blogging started, and because you should never forget the roots of something you love – or why you love it.

 After all, isn’t this why we all started blogging in the first place?